-When it comes to bathrooms, it’s almost impossible to go wrong with some type of black and white scheme, a tried and true neutral that can be rendered in a wide variety of styles and surfaces.
+When it comes to bathrooms, it’s almost impossible to go wrong with some type of black and white scheme.
+A tried and true neutral black and white bathrooms can be rendered in a wide variety of styles and surfaces.
 Even though black and white is a beloved choice that’s frequently seen, it always appears fresh and rarely formulaic.

 Deco Look – Black and white tiles set in geometric patterns [top] were typically used in the first “modern” bathrooms built just before World War II, when pedestal sinks and freestanding tubs also came into vogue.
 Here, small black square tiles set diagonally at the center of a quartet of clipped classic square white tiles create a vivid wall pattern banded in black.
 A more elaborate variation on the theme in reverse was used on the floor.
 It’s intense and it’s a statement-maker.